rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

     42
 ```

+Can you guess why the return value of the decorated function appeared in the last line instead of in the middle like before?

 ## The @ Syntactic Sugar

-The way you previously used decorator feels a little clunky.
+The way you've used decorator in the last section might feel a little clunky.
 First, you have to type the name `ans` three times to call and use the decorator.
 Also, it becomes harder to tell apart where the decorator is actually working.
 So Python allows you to use decorator with the special syntax `@`.
 You can apply your decorators while defining your functions, like this:

 ```python